3gzy/NFT-WebSite/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 <h1> Features <h/1>
-<p>The website has a simple and intuitive navigation system.</p>
+The website has a simple and intuitive navigation system.

-<p>It includes a page to view NFTs and their detailed descriptions.</p>
+It includes a page to view NFTs and their detailed descriptions.

-<p>Functionality to connect and display NFT token information is implemented.</p>
+Functionality to connect and display NFT token information is implemented.

-<p>Responsive design for a smooth experience on both mobile devices and desktops.</p>
+Responsive design for a smooth experience on both mobile devices and desktops.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 <h1> Installation </h1>